 Current director, Jim Smith, continues to add to the collection and has contributed over 10,000 specimens from Idaho.

 Although the collection is physically and permanently held at Boise State University, the digital age provides a means of sharing the collection to the global botanical community.
 In 2011, the National Science Foundation funded a grant proposal in collaboration with the College of Idaho herbarium (CIC) to digitize all of the vascular, fungal and lichen collections at not only the two host institutions, but all of the smaller collections in southwest Idaho and adjacent Oregon that are maintained by the Bureau of Land Management, US Forest Service, US Fish and Wildlife Service, and the Idaho Department of Fish and Game.
 This project is identified as the acronym SWITCH: SouthWest Idaho, The Comprehensive Herbarium.

-Upon completion of the project, over 120,000 collections will be digitized and the images and corresponding label data will be accessible via the Pacific Northwest portal and the Intermountain Regional Herbarium Network.
+Over 120,000 collections have been digitized and the images and corresponding label data are accessible via the Pacific Northwest portal and the Intermountain Regional Herbarium Network.

 The work at the herbarium could not be completed without the contribution of numerous volunteers over the years.
 Students and members of the community have donated collections, mounted specimens, entered information into the database and filed collections, not to mention helping with the move of the herbarium to its current space.

 Volunteering for its own sake may be enough reward for some people, but seeing numerous plant collections is a great way to learn plant names and how the plants are classified into families.
 Many of our volunteers have commented that their experience in the herbarium was a deciding factor when they successfully applied for plant related jobs.

 If you are interested in assisting with the collection, contact the director.

 Idaho Botanical Foray